Rocsg/FijiRelax/paper.md

 * Spatial drift correction by automatic registration using Fijiyama libraries [@fernandez2021fijiyama] before map computation (see \autoref{fig:figure1}-c).

-* Handling a 2D/3D time-series, capture data and acquisition metadata and storing it in a single TIFF file called HyperMap which can be visualized with Fiji and investigated with the FijiRelax curve explorer (see the 2D to 5D workflow in \autoref{fig:figure1}-e)
+* Handling a 2D/3D time-series, capture data and acquisition metadata and storing it as a single TIFF file ("HyperMap"), which can be visualized with Fiji and investigated with the FijiRelax curve explorer (see the 2D/3D to 5D workflow in \autoref{fig:figure1}-e).

 With these capabilities, this plugin is suitable for studies in low signal-to-noise situations such as microscopic MRI and time-lapse MRI.